May 06, 2011

 unknown date

-of Transportation Photos
+Illinois Department of Transportation Photos

 These photos were taken by the Illinios Department of Transportation - IDOT and sourced from University of Chicago - UIC via Explore Chicago Collection

-Grace Street view north showing both inner
+Grace Street view north showing both Inner

-These two photos are telling multi-deminsional.
-It shows landfill towards the lake and an indication that Sheridan Road/inner drive, that was also landfilled 180 feet west into the lake in the late 19th century, was at this parrticular location on a bluff overlooking the lake prior to the 20th century.It is also the former location of the Lake View Hotel first established in 1854.
+These two photos shows landfill towards the lake and an indication that the Inner Drive was landfilled 180 feet west into the lake in the late 19th century - once a bluff overlooking the lake prior to the 20th century.

 Traffic headng north and south from Byron Place